Wacom-Developer/signature-sdk-js/SIGNATURE-COMPONENTS-API.md

 ### getWho

-Returns the name of signatory, as specified at the time of signature capture.
+Returns the name of the signatory, as specified at the time of signature capture.

 | Parameters |
 | ---------- |